-In Montgomery County, we celebrate Energy Action Month 2 ways: by hosting fun, free events around the County and by sharing easy tips to help residents and businesses save energy and money.
+In Montgomery County, we celebrate Energy Action Month by sharing easy tips to help residents and businesses save energy and money.

 Most of your small kitchen appliances reside on your counters.
 This month, we propose you UNPLUG those appliances when they are not being used.